PICASSO

 ABOUT THE PROJECT

-Osteoarthritis of the root joint of the thumb (CMC-1) can cause pain and poor hand function.
-The treatment options for this patient group are unfortunately limited.
-All patients should be offered non-medicinal measures such as hand exercise, but only a few receive this type of treatment.
-There is also limited knowledge about the effect cortisone has for this patient group.
+Osteoarthritis of the thumb metacarpophalangeal joint (CMC-1) can cause pain and poor hand function.
+Unfortunately, treatment options for this patient group are limited.
+All patients should be offered non-pharmacological measures such as hand exercises, but few receive this type of treatment.
+There is also limited knowledge about the effect of cortisone on this patient group.

-The main aim of the project is to see if cortisone injections are better than saline injections, and if non-drug treatment is as good as cortisone.
+The main goal of the project is to see whether cortisone injections are better than saline injections, and whether non-drug treatment is as good as cortisone.

-The study will have direct consequences for current treatment where, by comparing different treatment alternatives, one will contribute knowledge about which alternatives are both effective and safe.
+The study will have direct consequences for current treatment, as by comparing different treatment alternatives, it will contribute knowledge about which alternatives are both effective and safe.

 WHO CAN JOIN?